uofu-emb/rtos/labs/1.rtos/README.md

 Some code may be better-approached with different strategies than others.
 For example, one big long function might require a different approach than a file broken up into multiple functions.

-When faced with a large system, you may not need to understand every line!
+Note: _When faced with a large system, you may not need to understand every line!_

 ##### Activity - Analyze Code Exploration Tactics